cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/filesystem/directory-listing.md

 -----------------------

 Provides a paged directory listing for large directories.
 Always includes files (unless the directory doesn't contain any).
+Delegates to the `POST /favorites/filter` metadata endpoint in order to set the `isFavorite` flags in the response.
+If the metadata service is not available, then these flags will be set to `false` by default.

 __URL Path__: /secured/filesystem/paged-directory